-UK inflation: The pakora firm facing a nightmare
+UK inflation: The pakora firm facing a costs nightmare

 UK inflation has gone into double digits for the first time since 1982 and the Bank of England warned it could peak at more than 13% this year.

-As a result virtually everything needed to run Mr Stevenson's business has soared in price with the war in Ukraine, Brexit and the Covid pandemic to blame.
+As a result, virtually everything needed to run Mr Stevenson's business has soared in price with the war in Ukraine, Brexit and the Covid pandemic to blame.

-Contending with the cost of some raw materials jumping by up to 70% means for PK Foods, "it is about survival, it is not about profit any more".
+Contending with the cost of some raw materials jumping by up to 70% means, for PK Foods, "it is about survival, it is not about profit any more".

 "This is difficult to absorb for the company.
 It has been absolute nightmare trying to keep prices down, trying to pass the price increases on and at the same time retain staff with higher wages.

-"There's hardly any profit left in the business that you do wonder if it is worthwhile continuing."
+"There's hardly any profit left in the business and you do wonder if it is worthwhile continuing."

 PK Foods make about 10 tonnes of pakoras for sale in restaurants, carry-outs and supermarkets around Scotland every week.

-The firm's vast deep fat fryers where the pakoras are cooked and the chilling cabinets where they are stored mean it uses a lot of energy.
+The firm's vast deep-fat fryers where the pakoras are cooked and the chilling cabinets where they are stored mean it uses a lot of energy.

 As a commercial customer there is no price cap, like there is for domestic users, so costs have already risen by 40% and further increases are looming.